-Through a partnership with the Collegiate Licensing Company (CLC), Trademark Licensing monitors commercial and internal use of Sac State marks, and manages more than 100 licensees producing products bearing Sac State’s trademarks.
+Through a partnership with IMG College Licensing, Trademark Licensing monitors commercial and internal use of Sac State marks, and manages more than 100 licensees producing products bearing Sac State’s trademarks.

 The following are general standards used in the approval of designs:

 - Designs must be of high quality and appropriately portray the image of Sacramento State.